Meet the Founder

 I was heartbroken and immediately asked, “What about my visits with Doreen?”
 They told me I could continue seeing her as a private arrangement if I wished.
 Without hesitation, I asked Doreen if she’d like me to keep visiting.
 Her answer was a resounding yes.

 And so, I continued my visits.
-I’ve followed Doreen’s journey from her home, to an independent living facility, and now into a care home.
-Over the years, she’s changed in many ways, but her infectious smile and positive outlook on life have remained constant.
-She continues to inspire me, and I’m honoured to have celebrated milestones with her, including her 97th birthday!!
+I’ve followed Doreen’s journey from her home, to an independent living facility, and finally into a care home.
+Over the years, she’s changed in many ways, but her infectious smile and positive outlook on life remained constant.
+She inspired me, and I’m honoured to have celebrated milestones with her, including her 97th birthday!!

 Me